curtiswhwong/ie4w11/README.md

 If no homepage is found, the homepage will be default to about:blank

 **ie4w11.vbs https://self-url**
 Start Internet Explorer with https://self-url.

+## ie4w11.exe.zip
+**Inside the zip file**
+This zip file contains ie4w11.exe, ie4w11.dll and ie4w11.exe.manifest.

+**Complier**
+ie4w11.exe is complied by VbsEdit from ie4w11.vbs.

+**Usage**
+Unzip the zip file and put all these three files together in the same folder.

+**Syntax**
+Same as ie4w11.vbs.